ljsinclair/featurebase-docs/docs/concepts/concept-bitmap-index.md

 * bitmap encoding, range encoded bitmaps, bit slice bitmaps -- https://www.featurebase.com/blog/range-encoded-bitmaps -->

-# How does FeatureBase store data?
+# How does FeatureBase convert then store my data?

+This high-level overview explains the methods FeatureBase uses to convert your data to Roaring Bitmap format before inserting to FeatureBase.

+The following terms are explained with examples:
+* Range encoding
+* Bit slicing
+* Bitmap indexes

 {: .important}
-The FeatureBase GUI and SQL queries represent data in traditional row and column orientation.
-This discussion concerns how data is stored within the system.
+Featurebase presents your data in traditional row and column orientation in the GUI.
+This is for convenience only and does not represent the underlying data format.

 ## Before you begin